 The CDC warns that since Salmonella infection can pass from pets to humans, good hygiene and care—including regular and thorough hand washing, are important—particularly for those who’ve come into contact with animal stools or affected pet food.

 Your animal may be a carrier of Salmonella germs for up to four to six weeks after becoming infected.
 The CDC advises against sharing foods between pets and humans.
 Kids under 5, seniors, and those with immune system issues should avoid contact with affected pets.

 To keep the community informed, contact your county or city health department about any contamination.
 (To do so, visit your state’s health department website and search for your locality, or start on the CDC website.)

 Remember to throw away any recalled products—by sealing the items in closed bags and tossing them into trashcans no other human or animal can get into.
 If you touch the contaminated goods, follow good handwashing practices, making a lather with soap and scrubbing for at least 20 seconds.

 Sign up for our email alerts and get news of pet food recalls and other safety issues in your inbox.

 Previous: What Are "Natural" Dog Food Flavors?

 Next: What Is Ash in Dog Food?

-This information is for informational purposes only and is not meant as a substitute for the professional advice of, or diagnosis or treatment by, your veterinarian.
-It has however been reviewed for accuracy by Dr. Joe, a board certified veterinary nutritionist and graduate of Cornell University's program for Veterinary Medicine.
+This information is for informational purposes only and is not meant as a substitute for the professional advice, diagnosis, or treatment by your veterinarian.
+It has, however, been reviewed for accuracy by Dr. Joe, a board-certified veterinary nutritionist and graduate of Cornell University's program for Veterinary Medicine.